-Robert Breunig’s research agenda have led to many partnerships with government organizations in Australia and overseas.
-He works regularly with the Australian Treasury, the Department of Education, Employment and Workplace Relations and the Department of Innovation as well as many other agencies.
-He has been a consultant to private sector on marketing, mergers, bank competition and customer loyalty programs.
+Professor Breunig’s research agenda has led to many partnerships with government organizations in Australia and overseas.
+He works regularly with the Australian Treasury, the Department of Employment, the Department of Industry, the Department of Communication and the Arts, the Productivity Commission, the Australian Bureau of Statistics as well as many other agencies.
+He has been a consultant to the private sector on marketing, mergers, bank competition and customer loyalty programs.

 Robert Breunig has a wide variety of research interests in applied topics in labour economics, economics of the household, empirical industrial organization and econometric theory.